 Jamb depth depends on the thickness of the walls into which the door unit will be placed.
 Most walls are studded out with 2x4’s or 2x6’s, and so, our most common jamb depths are 4 5/8 in. and 6 5/8 in., respectively.
 Usually the jamb is flush with the interior and exterior wall covering, with the seam covered by casing.

 5 1/2 in.

 6 5/8 in.

 If you wish for us to provide a jamb depth different from one of our standard options, please contact us.

 Jamb Depth Dimension

-You may choose between two different finishes for the threshold cover plate: "Gray Aluminum" or "Black Anodized Aluminum".
+You may choose between two different finishes for the aluminum threshold cover plate: black or grey.

 You can choose from two standard threshold configurations, depending upon your project specifications: type 1 or type 2.

 If there is any type of wood covering on the interior of the house, you will need a type 2.
 The type 2 threshold has a 90 degree angle on the interior facing side for the wood covering to butt up against.